Monika-81/Project1/README.md

     - I used Lamda Test to test for browser compatibility.

 - [Responsive Design Checker](https://responsivedesignchecker.com)
-    - I used Responsive Design Checker to test the responsibility of the site.
+    - I used Responsive Design Checker to test the responsivity of the site.

 - [WAVE](https://wave.webaim.org/)
-    - I used Responsive Design Checker to test the responsibility of the site.
+    - I used Responsive Design Checker to test the responsivity of the site.

 - [W3Schools](https://www.w3schools.com/)
     - I used W3C to test and validate my code throughout the project.